Skip to Content

 • Heating the skillet – The skillet or griddle should be turned to medium-high heat and drizzled with cooking oil before adding pancake batter.
 You want the pan to be hot – but not too hot that they will burn.
 After a few pancakes are cooked, I always find that I have to turn the heat down a bit as the skillet tends to get a little too hot and I notice my pancakes are cooking too fast which can cause uneven cooking.

-• The perfect pancake consistency – You want your pancakes to be runny, and not too thick.
+• The perfect pancake consistency – You want the pancake batter to be a bit runny, but not too thick.
 If the batter is too thick, it will create wider pancakes that are hard to cook evenly.
 You can play around with your batter consistency by adding a little bit more milk or water.

 • Get the perfect size with a measuring cup – The majority of my life I used a spoon to pour the batter into the skillet.
 The result was a lot of different shapes and sizes.
 If you want your pancakes to be the same size, use 1/4 cup of batter for each pancake and they will come out perfect every time!